roderickjackson-bradley/socket_io_app/work/w04/d2/01-express-routers-controllers.md

 #### Starting the Application
 <br>

-- Starting a generated Express app properly is slightly different than what we've seen.

-- One option is to type `npm start`.
+- One option to start the server is to type `npm start`.
 This will execute the start script specified in *package.json*.
 However, it doesn't restart the app when there's changes...

 - `nodemon` is still our best option and we can now just type `nodemon` which will use that same `start` script.